chuahou/kiwami/README.rst

   <https://github.com/softmoth/zsh-vim-mode>`_ as a submodule for easy
   installation using symlinks in `rcfiles <rcfiles>`_

-* `prereq.deb <prereq.deb>`_: prebuilt binary packages, must be
-  installed before we can build the debian folder
+* `prereq <prereq>`_: prebuilt binary packages, must be installed before we can build the debian folder

 * `init.sh <init.sh>`_: script that does *everything* for a fresh system, including running the scripts in `init.d <init.d>`_